 The Real Estate Market

 Homes aren’t bought and sold in a vacuum.
 It’s important for a property appraiser to take the overall market into consideration when providing valuation services.
 Factors such as interest rates, demographics, the economy, and the presence of government subsidies all play a role in determining the health of the market.
 Appraisers must factor in these extra-property factors into their work if they want to get as close to true value as possible.
 It is for this reason that a low property appraisal is sometimes regarded as being a good investment indicator.

 If there’s an element of property appraisal every bit as important as the physical characteristics of the home, it is that home’s location.
 A property appraiser will often include a comparative market analysis (CMA) in their report.
 The CMA uses the sale price of similar homes in the area to help the appraiser come up with a fair price for the property in question.
 Active, pending, and sold listings will all play a part in determining a fair value.
 Other factors to consider will include the safety of the neighborhood, schools in the area, and the presence or lack of economic opportunities.

 Becoming a Property Appraiser

 There are so many elements of property appraisal that require a fundamental knowledge of finance and other business concepts.
 Specialized courses and on-the-job training pave the way for appraiser certification, but most qualified applicants start with a bachelor’s degree.
 The University of Alabama at Birmingham offers excellent online business degree programs that can put you on the road to a career in real estate appraisal.
-Visit businessdegrees.uab.edu to find out more about these exciting opportunities.
+Visit businessdegrees.uab.local to find out more about these exciting opportunities.